mpkelly/journal/README.md

 # Journal

-A Wiki and media organiser that will be available as a Chrome extension or a React component.
-The Chrome extension is now approved but the standalone React component has not been published to `npm` yet so you would need to download this project and build it yourself.
+A Wiki and media organiser that will be available as a PWA, Chrome extension or a React component.
 An early access release is now available as a [PWA](https://mpkelly.github.io/journal)

 More to follow...